mmm-byte/cherry_me/README.md

-# Cherry Me - Rush Assignments
+# Cherry Me

-This project contains 5 rush assignments that display squares on the terminal using character-based graphics.
+This project contains 5 assignments that display squares on the terminal using character-based graphics.

 ## Project Structure